delperugia/curlev/README.md

 # Testing and debugging

-For testing and debugging, the following extra packages must be installed:
+For testing and debugging, you must also install the following packages:

  - gtest
  - nlohmann-json